OGRECave/ogre/Docs/src/scripts.md

 @param cubic
 This texture is of type Ogre::TEX_TYPE_CUBE_MAP - i.e. made up of 6 2D textures which are pasted around the inside of a cube.

+@param 2d_array
+This texture is of type Ogre::TEX_TYPE_2D_ARRAY - i.e. made up of N 2D textures which are stacked on top of each other in a single texture.

 @par
 Example: texture rt0 512 512 PF\_R8G8B8A8